postmanlabs/labs-docs/src/pages/docs/postman/monitors/intro-monitors.md

 ## Running collections in a monitor

-There are a few differences between running collections in a Postman monitor and running them via our in-app collection runner, so take note of the following.
+There are a few differences between running collections in a Postman monitor and running them via the in-app collection runner, so take note of the following.

 ### Variables